-Appeared in the 1990s during the 2nd Edition D&D era, and immediately became unpopular on rpgnet due to a botched Usenet advertising campaign by the creators.
-The system uses d20 rolls over a target number (with the roll increasing to d100 for stats of 20+).
-Races are typical fantasy but 'metalled up' including Starin (elves), Khazak (dwarves), plus Demonians, Golgothans (the aliens from Predator), Saurans (regenerating massive lizard men), G'rru (werewolves) and others.
+Sen Zar first appeared in the mid-1990s during the 2nd Edition D&D era, and immediately became met with controversy due to a botched Usenet advertising effort by the creators.
+The system uses d20 rolls over a target number (with the roll increasing to d100 for stats of 20+, which are typically reserved for gods).
+Races are typical fantasy but 'metalled up' including Starin and Khazak, plus Demonians, Golgothans (the aliens from Predator), Saurans (regenerating massive lizard men), G'rru (werewolves) and others.
 All characters can cast spells (though warriors do it badly), and get 'Fate Points' allowing them to 'edit' poor die rolls.
 The artwork is high in cheesecake.

-The game itself is a typical fantasy world though the campaign history notes the race was settled as a slave world by the technologically advanced 'Death Horde'.
+The game itself is a typical fantasy world, though the campaign history notes the planet was settled as a slave world by the technologically advanced 'Death Horde'.

 - Fantastic Nuke: High-level magic in general, and the Black Hole spell from Astromancy in particular.

-- The Loonie: The flaw "Total Stupidity" not only turns your character into The Loonie, it gives you bonus points for it.
+- The Loonie: The flaw "Total Stupidity" not only turns your character into The Loonie, it gives you bonus Fate Points for it.

 - Magikarp Power: Astromancy all the way!